anugrahjo/PySLSQP/CONTRIBUTING.md

 To contribute to PySLSQP:
 1. First fork PySLSQP to create your own separate copy of the `PySLSQP` repository.
 2. Clone your fork locally by running `git clone https://github.com/your_username/PySLSQP.git`.
+3. Ideally, create a virtual Python environment (`python3 -m venv pyslsqp_env`), activate it (`source pyslsqp_env/bin/activate` or `.\pyslsqp_env\Scripts\activate` for Windows), and perform the remaining steps within the created virtual environment.
+4. Install development dependencies by running `pip install -r requirements.txt`.
-3. Install PySLSQP in development mode by running `pip install -e .` at the project root directory.
+5. Install PySLSQP in development mode by running `pip install -e .` in the project's root directory.
+   For a successful installation, ensure your Fortran compilers are setup correctly.
-4. Make a new branch for local development by running `git checkout -b name-of-your-bugfix-or-feature`.
+6. Make a new branch for local development by running `git checkout -b name-of-your-bugfix-or-feature`.
-5. Make the necessary changes to your code locally.
+7. Make the necessary changes to your code locally.
 Add tests, comments, docstrings, and documentation, if needed.
-6. After ensuring all tests pass and the documentation builds as intended, commit your changes and push your branch to GitHub:
+8. After ensuring all tests pass and the documentation builds as intended, commit your changes and push your branch to GitHub:
     ```sh
     git add .
     git commit -m "A detailed description of your changes."
     git push origin name-of-your-bugfix-or-feature
     ```
-7. Submit a pull request to the main branch of the `PySLSQP` repository on the GitHub website for review and incorporation of your changes into the main repository.
+9. Submit a pull request to the main branch of the `PySLSQP` repository on the GitHub website for review and incorporation of your changes into the main repository.

 ## Pull Requests